• Skip to primary navigation

 Making a soup in a sauce pan.

-For this recipe, I recommend using frozen cubed hash brown potatoes, like Ore-Ida Diced Hash Brown Potatoes (not a sponsor, it's just what I like to use).
+Using hash browns vs fresh potatoes - For this recipe, I recommend using frozen cubed hash brown potatoes, like Ore-Ida Diced Hash Brown Potatoes.
 You are welcome to use fresh or frozen potatoes for this recipe.
 Keep in mind that frozen potatoes will take a minute or two longer to cook than fresh potatoes.

 White bowl filled with broccoli potato soup, topped with shredded cheese.